KDI: Spread the word

 For use when you have thirty seconds to explain the KDI.

-* The Knight Drupal Initiative is an ongoing, open grant funding process for the Drupal open source project.
+* The Knight Drupal Initiative is an annual, open grant funding process for the Drupal open source project.
 We want to enable more people to enter the digital conversation by lowering the technical barriers to entry.
 We will provide powerful tools for digital publication, free and open to all.
 Our goal is to encourage people to improve their communities by supporting the free exchange of information and ideas.

 Program flyer